GKopanidis/ci-pp2-typing-test/README.md

 ### Features Left to Implement

-- Add more products in the future.
+- Add more difficulties

-(Since I haven't learned JAVA at this point, this function could not be integrated yet)
-- Form data store to database
-- Email notification to business email address, when form was filled out and sent.
+- Add your own text

 <!-- TOC --><a name="testing"></a>